gcov uses two files for profiling. The names of these files

-The .gcno file is generated when the source file is compiled with the GCC -ftest-coverage option.
+The .gcno notes file is generated when the source file is compiled with the GCC -ftest-coverage option.
 It contains information to reconstruct the basic block graphs and assign source line numbers to blocks.